manley1971/ExData_Plotting1/README.md

 ## Introduction

+One note: this work was done by Dave Manley.
+The Coursera course provided guidelines, data, and what the graphs should look like.
+I looked at various internet code that made graphs in R and then wrote my code.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning